-Clarke, Linda and van der Meer, Marc and Bingham, Cecilie and Michielsens, Elisabeth and Miller, Sue (2009) Enabling and disabling: disability in the British and Dutch construction sectors.
+Clarke, Linda, van der Meer, Marc, Bingham, Cecilie, Michielsens, Elisabeth and Miller, Sue (2009) Enabling and disabling: disability in the British and Dutch construction sectors.
 Construction Management and Economics, 27 (6). pp. 555-566.
 ISSN 0144-6193Full text not available from this repository.

 Though the British and Dutch approaches to disability in the construction sector exhibit common features, Britain tends towards a capabilities model compared with the Netherlands which is closer to a social model.
 The construction sector is considerably more regulated in the Netherlands but is in both countries highly disabling and exclusive.
 Sector-specific disabling and enabling factors and policy measures were investigated in the two countries with a view to identifying which policies might facilitate labour market participation.
 The investigation was based on interviews using similar questionnaires with key stakeholders, firms and disabled employees and a focus group.
 Policy in each country addresses the nature of exclusion in different ways.
 The conclusion drawn is that a sector-specific approach is needed if disability policy in Britain is to be more in tune with the social modelas apparent from the comparison with the Netherlands.

 |Subjects:||University of Westminster > Westminster Business School|

-|Deposited On:||08 Mar 2010 12:44|
+|Date Deposited:||08 Mar 2010 12:44|

 |Last Modified:||17 Oct 2011 11:49|